ysh-1998/ysh-1998.github.io/_pages/about.md

   - /about.html
 ---

 My name is Shenghao Yang (杨圣豪 in chinese).
-I am now a third year master student at Department of Computer Science and Technology, Tsinghua University.
-My supervisor is [Prof. Yiqun Liu](http://www.thuir.cn/group/~YQLiu/).
+I am now a first year Ph.D. student at Department of Computer Science and Technology, Tsinghua University.
+My supervisor is [Prof. Min Zhang](http://www.thuir.cn/group/~mzhang/).
 My research lies in Information Retrieval and Recommender Systems.

 Publications
 ======